ARCTraining/hpc2-software/book/course/theory.md

 * configuration - these files contain strutured data that programs use to  configure parameters and settings to use during execution.
 * scripts and code - these files contain code (instructions) that form (a part of) a program.
 Generally scripts can be run directly (BASH, python), code files need to be pre compiled to run (C, Java)
 * headers - These are a specific type of include file that that specify declarations and interfaces, but do not provide any implementations .
 They allow programmers to create standardised, compatible data structures and reusable code.

+## Software

+### What is Software ?

+* Software is the name given to executable computer programs.
+* Software can include one or more executable, library, configuration, data, asset  files.
+* Software can be run by the user or automatically by the Operating System.
+* Multiple pieces of software can be packaged together such as the Anaconda installer or Microsoft Office.

+### Software locations

+* (standard linux) locations
+* library paths
+* user locations

 ### Installing software